NSUR COIN (NSUR) Self Reported Market Capitalization Achieves $98.60 Million

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-NSUR COIN’s launch date was October 14th, 2021.
+NSUR COIN was first traded on October 14th, 2021.
 NSUR COIN’s total supply is 200,000,000,000 tokens.
+The official website for NSUR COIN is nsurcoin.com.
 NSUR COIN’s official Twitter account is @nsurcoin and its Facebook page is accessible here.
+NSUR COIN’s official message board is blog.nsurcoin.com.
 The Reddit community for NSUR COIN is https://reddit.com/r/nsurcoin and the currency’s Github account can be viewed here.
-NSUR COIN’s official website is nsurcoin.com.
-NSUR COIN’s official message board is blog.nsurcoin.com.

 [Telegram](https://t.me/NSURco)